-Select your herbs based on your main dish.
 I typically just use some fresh parsley.
 It's what I always have on hand and goes well with just about everything.

 If you are pairing them with a steak consider using rosemary and thyme.
 Fish, maybe some dill and parsley or chives.

 You will need a heavy bottom dutch oven for this recipe.
 Either a 5qt or larger.
 There is just no way around it.
 The even heat a dutch oven provides along with how it holds in the steam cannot be replicated by any other cookware.

 Dutch ovens are designed to retain heat and cook from all sides evenly.
 Resulting in the best potatoes.